 The history of Old Kent Road stretches back more than 2,000 years.

-It’s one of Britain’s oldest roads and its origins can be traced back to an ancient route once used by the Celts.
-Since Roman times, the road has been the primary route between London and the Kent coast.
+It’s one of Britain’s oldest roads and it has been suggested that parts may have a prehistoric origin.
+Since Roman times, the road has been the primary route between London, Canterbury and the Kent coast.

 The Anglo-Saxons knew it as Watling Street; later generations knew it simply as the Kent Road and today it’s Old Kent Road.